 approx. € 25 m

 In 2018 work will begin in Berlin on building a place where people will be able to learn how to gather information and news, how to edit it, and then how to disseminate it.
 It will be a place where people do media; a place for networking and a place for the future.
 This 500-square-meter, multi-storey building will house a newsroom, co-working work-spaces, living and relaxation space, a café, a restaurant and an event space.
 The bringing together of creatives from all fields – illustrators, media professionals, programmers, playwrights, film professionals and teachers, to name but a few – could give rise to totally new forms of non-profit journalism, and completely new products.
-Furthermore, the project will create and secure more than 200 sustainable jobs.

 To have free and non-profit journalism you need an infrastructure and networking opportunities.
 In this way, synergies can be achieved and skills passed on.
 The building of the Haus des gemeinnützigen Journalismus is also about providing a space for a critical public.